bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Dinah and I had no difficulties in reaching the ridge.
 Indeed, a good trail took us to the crest.
 We continued up the ridge until boulders forced us to scramble.
 Sticking close to the ridge afforded the most interesting rocks.
 Some may find the endless boulders tiresome, but we enjoyed the scrambling.

 Soon after reaching the top, we were joined by Trent, a solo scrambler from Edmonton.
 After a long chat with him, Dinah and I began our descent.
 Trent caught up to us back at the bikes, and the three of us started riding down.
-The ride back was fast if rugged, and I made it to the parking lot in a little over 30 minutes.
+The ride back was fast if rugged, and I returned to the parking lot in a little over 30 minutes.
 Dinah and Trent arrived shortly after.
 The expected high in Jasper was 32°, and it felt every bit of that at our cars.

 Dinah and I parted ways with Trent but not for long.
 The following day Trent joined us to bag Utopia Mountain.